-itemis CREATE, formally known as YAKINDU Statechart Tools, comes with an SCXML domain which allows to generate SCXML code from your statechart, as well as to simulate and test it in a way that is compliant to the SCXML execution semantics.
+itemis CREATE, formerly known as YAKINDU Statechart Tools, comes with an SCXML domain which allows to generate SCXML code from your statechart, as well as to simulate and test it in a way that is compliant to the SCXML execution semantics.

 SCXML, short for State Chart XML, is a statechart interchange format.
 It is based on XML and has been standardized by the W3C.
 This standardization makes statecharts highly portable and independent of a particular implementation.
 The prerequisite is of course that the respective execution environment corresponds to the SCXML specification.